poprox24/poprox24/README.md

 I’m a dev who mostly builds random things that solve *my* problems
 Mods, tools, weird experiments, whatever seems interesting at the time

-- Not a fan of overengineering
+- A fan of overengineering
 - Prefer fast iteration over perfection
 - If it works, it ships